Favorite Law Dramas Past and Present

 It should be noted, though, that The Good Wife has several lawyers on staff, so they do try to get the facts straight when they are writing the episodes.
 And the show does a very good job at portraying politics, which is often related to the law on television.

 If you were to ask lawyers if they would want to watch a show about law school students; it’s almost certain that they would say, “absolutely not.”
 Why?
 Because the typical law school student is boring—he or she would spend most days in class or studying.
 That is not so in How to Get Away with Murder.
-In the show, a group of 1Ls get a prestigious internship with Annalise Keating, a renowned defense attorney who also teaches at their fictional law school.
+In the show, a group of 1Ls (First Year Law Students) gets a prestigious internship with Annalise Keating, a renowned defense attorney who also teaches at their fictional law school.
 While the cases are pretty dramatic, they at least all fall within Keating’s wheelhouse—criminal defense.

 Drop Dead Diva